vbontempi/solution-tutorials/vpc-public-app-private-backend.md

 ### Create a backend security group

-The backend security group will allow to control the inbound and outbound connections for the backend servers.
+The backend security group controls the inbound and outbound connections for the backend servers.

 To create a new security group for the backend:
 1. Select [**Security groups**](https://{DomainName}/vpc/network/securityGroups) under **Network**, then click **New security group**.